 The strongly worded, 15-page decision says any member of the public who walks, hikes, rides a horse, picnics on the side of a road, camps at undeveloped sites, even parks in a national forest "without using facilities and services" is allowed to do so without being charged.
 Charging a fee, such as the Adventure Pass, even for someone who visits an area with amenities but doesn't use them, violates the FLREA [or, Federal Lands and Recreation Enhancement Act], according to the decision.

+Nonetheless, an Angeles National Forest official did not comment either way when asked by Scauzillo.
 In the ruling, Gettleman said, "The Forest Service is prohibited from charging an amenity fee solely for parking.
 There is nothing ambiguous about that text."

 Does that relate to fee areas that require an Adventure Pass?
 Maybe.
 People can stop their vehicles in a fee area "for activities incidental to through travel (stretch break, photo-opportunity, use a restroom)" without purchasing a pass, according to the Adventure Pass website.
 And "Congress did allow for fees to be collected from those entering certain developed recreation areas," reported the Arizona Daily Star.